Style Reins Magazine Gallops Towards Growth with New Look & Team - Style Reins

 We are very pleased to welcome professional magazine designer, Dani Corbett into ‘team Style Reins’.
 Dani has vast experience as a print designer and art editor and has worked on numerous publications including Hair Magazine and Women’s Own.

-Dani’s passion is designing high end fashion, beauty and lifestyle magazines and her influence on Style Reins Magazine can be seen already in our beautiful new cover syle.
+Dani’s passion is designing high end fashion, beauty and lifestyle magazines and her influence on Style Reins Magazine can be seen already in our beautiful new cover style.

-In addition to Dani, we are very happy to announce that we have appointed Newhall Publishing to be the media sales agency for Style Reins.

-With extensive equestrian and lifestyle publishing experience, a client list that includes Cirencester Polo Club and the Royal Windsor Horse Show, plus a number of horse owners amongst their team, Newhall is a great fit for Style Reins.
-We are looking forward to working closely with Newhall to deliver great service and value to both current and new advertising clients across all of our print and digital channels.

 New Reach

-From our Summer issue, we will be printing a minimum of 2,000 magazines for 2017.
+From our Summer magazine, we will be printing a minimum of 2,000 copies per issue.
 These will be distributed to subscribers plus a number of premier airport lounges, luxury, country hotels and at some of the main equestrian events in the UK including Badminton and Burghley.
 In addition, Style Reins Magazine will be available at a select number of premier equestrian retailers and event centres.

 This additional print distribution, combined with our digital readership and social media reach of over 16 million people per month will ensure that Style Reins continues to grow and reach new but highly targeted audiences.